 The Glass Bloodfin Tetra is a tetra species belonging to the Characidae family.
 They come from South America and like tropical temperatures (72° - 82°F).
 The Glass Bloodfin Tetra will grow up to about 1 – 3 cm, but they can get more extensive depending on what kind of tank you decide to keep them in.

-The Glass Bloodfin Tetra is one of the world's most popular types of tetra species.
-This particular type of fish is generally very peaceful and can live for up to 5 years in captivity.
+The Glass Bloodfin Tetra is one of the world’s most popular types of tetra species.
+Glass Bloodfin Tetra can live for up to 5 years in captivity.

 13. Rainbow Tetra